 Site No. 19.
 The Woodward House, 332 S. Broad Street.
 The house was built in 1858 by Thomas Pyle for the Woodward family.
 When it was built, it looked similar to the colonial houses across the street at 323 and 325 S. Broad Street.
 Over time, it grew with the addition of rooms and embellishments.
 In about 1888, the exterior got a drastic facelift under the guidance of a Dutch architect who had recently come to town.
 At this time, the tower, circular porch, and Victorian gingerbread were added.
 It is three-and-a-half stories high and has a mixture of brick, wood, stucco, and half-timbering for wall construction and features windows in a variety of sizes, shapes, and pane configurations.
 The main roofs are gables, and a bell-shaped roof tops a three-story tower at the corner.
 There is a gambrel roof on the rear wing, and a hip roof on a one-story wing at the side.
 A porch across the facade extends to a round pavilion at each corner of the facade; Tuscan columns rise from a stone balustrade to support the porch roof.
 A recessed porch on the second-floor side, and a gallery above the main entrance on the facade are just a few of the unusual architectural features.

 Site No. 20.
 The Gawthrop House, 402 S. Broad Street.
-This house was built in 1879 by James Gawthrop, the founder of the James Gawthrop Company, a coal and lumber business.
-An eclectic combination of Queen Anne and Stick styles, it is one of the more unusual houses in the Historic District.
+This house was built in 1879 by James Gawthrop, Jr. He establish a fertilizer company, located near the railroad line at the bottom of Broad Street.
+Charles George Gawthrop, James Gawthrop, Jr’s son inherited the house in 1888.
+Charles founded the C.G.
+Gawthrop Company, a coal, lumber and feed (grain and hay) business in 1888.
+He lived in the house until his death in 1940.
 Particularly interesting is the six-sided turret with the original cap.
 The main roof is gabled and a hip-roofed dormer projects from the tower.
 Note the Gothic window in the gable peak on the facade, and the cross gable filled with lattice work above the entrance.
 Heavy turned posts connected by a wooden balustrade, support the roof of the wrap-around porch.

 Site No. 21.
 The Catherine Reed House, 401 S. Union Street.
 Once the home of Catherine Reed, a seamstress, this one half of a brick duplex appears to be in fine traditional mid-19th century condition.
 Each side is two bays wide making the entire building four bays wide.
 A gable roof has its ridge line parallel to the street and has two interior end chimneys.
 The entrances in the central bays are topped by transoms.
 Awooden balustrade connects the heavy turned posts with solid brackets which support the flat roof and its wraparound porch.